orizens/echoes/README.md

 Echoes Player is also available as a [Chrome Application](https://chrome.google.com/webstore/detail/echoes-player/aaenpaopfebcmdaegggjbkhaedlbbkde)

 It can be regarded as the Media Player experience for youtube listening pleasure.
-Other than that - it's a sample web app built with Backbone, Bootstrap and Require.js.
+## Tech Review
-It is the full version of [Tikal's Backbone Workshop Project](http://tikalk.com).
+it's a sample web app built with Angular JS v1.x, Bootstrap v3.x, ES2015 and Loader Spec.

 ## Updates & Help
 Echoes is constantly developed and enhanced with missing features such as creating playlists, organizing by albums or other favorite attribute.